gregri81/Tasks4U/README.md

-This application was written for my wife - she needed a tasks application for her job.
+This application is being written for my wife - she needs a tasks application for her job.
-However, everybody is free to use it.
+However, everybody will be free to use it.
+I am only just starting - there is nothing here yet.